The Firm’s founder, Ed Comitz, has been handling complex litigation matters for almost 30 years.

 After graduating at the top of his class in law school, Ed was privileged to be offered a litigation position with DeConcini McDonald Yetwin & Lacy, P.C., a firm founded by Evo DeConcini, a former Arizona Supreme Court Justice and former Arizona Attorney General, and his son, Dennis DeConcini, a U.S. Senator representing Arizona from 1977 until his retirement in 1995.

-In 2000, Ed moved to Phoenix, practiced with the international law firm Squire Patton Boggs, and ultimately established his own litigation practice in Scottsdale.
+In 2000, Ed moved to Phoenix, practiced with the international law firm Squire Sanders & Dempsey (now Squire Patton Boggs), and ultimately established his own healthcare and litigation practice in Scottsdale.

 Ed is most well-known for his litigation experience, particularly in the professional “own-occupation” disability insurance industry, where has has garnered national acclaim for his goal-oriented, results-focused approach.

 Ed has extensive experience securing “own-occupation” and specialty-specific disability insurance benefits for his professional clients, resolving coverage disputes, and litigating disability insurance bad faith cases (including successfully assisting physicians, dentists, attorneys and other professionals in reversing denials of their disability claims, principally in federal courts).
 For in-depth information about this practice area, please visit disabilitycounsel.net.